jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_tests.rst

     # SyntaxError
     # ValueError

-  then add a condition based on the message from the ValueError_
+  then add a condition based on the message from the :py:exc:`ValueError`

   .. code-block:: python